TexasInstruments/ti-pmic-lld/docs/pmic_lld-design.rst

 --------

-The purpose of this document is to define the software design for *PMIC* LLD development for TPS6594x Leo and LP8764x Hera (from Texas Instruments).
+The purpose of this document is to define the software design for *PMIC* LLD development for TPS6538x BlackBird (from Texas Instruments).
-The document shall be a reference for software developers who use TI’s Leo or LP8764x Hera PMIC module on their Hardware to understand the various LLD aspects like:
+The document shall be a reference for software developers who use TI’s Blackbird PMIC module on their Hardware to understand the various LLD aspects like:

 -  LLD architecture